 In addition, the United Smart Cities has set up a “Global Industry Board for Smart and Sustainable Cities” that gives high level advice to UN agencies, governments and cities on ongoing city-targeted programs.

-United Smart Cities contains a solid base of finance entities, banks, funds and investors that are related to sustainable infrastructure.
+United Smart Cities contains a solid base of finance entities, banks, funds and investors that are related to sustainable projects.

 OiER and its team of finance experts also supports the U4SSC in delivering financial guidelines for smart sustainable cities.
 These guidelines will be made available to cities through U4SSC during spring 2018.

 Moreover, the United Smart Cities financing group and program is covering various key parts of innovative city and infrastructure financing, working to developing a structured pipeline for city projects, and developing innovative models for finance and investments.

 The United Smart Cities program is a global initiative, established by the United Nations Economic Commission for Europe (UNECE) in cooperation with the Organization for International Economic Relations (OiER) and other international organizations, cities, industry and finance sector.

 The main program objectives encompass promoting sustainable development and project in cities at a global level, supporting cities in transition and developing countries to develop smarter and more sustainable urban solutions, establishing a multi-stakeholder platform and content hub for smart city initiatives, identifying and developing new smart financing mechanism, especially for PPPs, and ensuring knowledge transfer to identify best practices and lessons learned among cities.